lilychughes/FishLifeExonCapture/README.md

 # Step 5b: Filter Exons and Flanking Introns (Optional)

-This is a recent feature.
+This is a new feature.
+You must run this AFTER running Step 5.

 Instead of only including the portion of the assembled sequence that matches to the reference reading, it includes the entire contig.
-You should run Step 5 first, since this still requires the output of Exonerate to get the correct orientation of the contig.
 If more than one contig assembled with the reading frame, the contigs are compared with CD-HIT, and if they are 98% similar, the longer one will be passed to a file ending in .filtered_flanks.fa.

 ```
 ../FishLifeExonCapture/FlankFlitering.sh